mitmelon/Zorah/README.md

 ## 💡 What is Zorah?

+> ⚠️ **Under Development — Use Only For Testing**
+> This project is under active development and expected to launch by **March 2026**.
+Do **not** use real funds or production assets here until the official launch.
+Use this repository only for development and testing purposes.

 **Zorah is a global banking protocol that makes crypto feel like traditional banking—simple, secure, and familiar—while delivering the power of blockchain underneath.**

 ### 🎯 **In Simple Terms:**